 If you don’t link an account: the Magnifi payroll account will not appear in the Profit & Loss, and you can enter or adjust values manually.

-If you are not using Labour Drivers: you can project payroll manually by entering values against your own accounts (e.g., Wages A & Wages B) and use calculations for on-costs.
+If you are not using Labour Drivers: you can project payroll manually by entering values against your own accounts (e.g., Wages A & Wages B)

 Example: Superannuation = 12.5% of Wages A + 12.5% of Wages B.